 LP stands for liquefied petroleum gas and is also known as propane.
 The gas is sold in liquid form and kept in a storage tank beneath the coach is a special compartment.
 A panel, usually beneath the slide out, gives you full access to the tank.
 Your coach may be equipped with a 60-lb./14-gallon tank.
 One pound of propane produces 36 cubic feet of gas.
 You can expect to use a couple of gallons of LP a week in warm weather and more if it’s cold and the furnace is operating.
 Keep track of the gauge to know when you are running low.

-Winterizing Your Motor coach When winter time comes around and camping season is over, what do you do with the motor coach?
+Winterizing Your Motorhome - RV When wintertime comes around and camping season is over, what do you do with the RV?
 Just park it, right?
 Not so fast.
 You have some chores to do if you want to use your RV again in the spring.
 Exposing your camper to freezing weather without preparation can damage a number of systems, such as water lines, tanks, and water heaters.
 And even if you live where cold temperatures are rare, your motorhome still needs attention.
-We recommend you follow these procedures for maintaining your RV or that you bring it to South Mountain Collision & Auto Center in Middletown, MD for winterizing.
+We recommend you follow these procedures for maintaining your RV or that you bring it to South Mountain Collision & Auto Center in Middletown for winterizing.
 If you choose to do it yourself, these are some helpful tips.

 • Begin by removing all food and beverages.
 This includes everything in the cabinets and the refrigerator — even that small jar of mustard in the back corner of the refrigerator.
 Anything you leave is subject to freezing or spoiling.
 Cleaning up an exploded can of Pepsi first thing in spring is not fun.